 The promise of Ethereum is to become a “world computer.”
 This is an always-on computing platform that houses smart contracts and decentralized apps (dapps) used by billions of people.
 Ethereum 1.0 is the hugely successful proof of concept.
 It has proved that the system works; thousands of people are interacting with smart contracts, and these contracts are storing digital assets worth billions of USD.
 It is now time to move from this proof of concept into a system fit for mass adoption.
 Ethereum 2.0 (also known as Eth2) is the ambitious upgrade that will make Ethereum scalable.
-This will be remembered as blockchain’s iPhone moment; the point at which a popular platform becomes usable for the masses.
+Its Dec.
+1 launch may be remembered as blockchain’s iPhone moment; the point at which a popular platform becomes usable for the masses.

 Eth2 is sorely needed.
 The success of Ethereum 1.0 is resulting in increased usage of the platform, which was not built to handle the transaction volumes that it is currently experiencing.
 In recent months Ethereum has become congested due to the growing usage of stablecoins and decentralized finance (DeFi) applications.
 The impact of this has been rising gas prices (the fees paid to process transactions) as users are required to pay a higher amount for transactions.
 The rising price of ether has compounded the issue, making Ethereum an expensive platform to use.
 Some users (myself included) have paid up to US$100 in gas fees for a single transaction.
 This is completely unsustainable!
 Eth2 will solve these issues by boosting throughput, enabling thousands of transactions per second and reducing the cost of each transaction.